This is a ranking of colleges and universities based solely on the popularity of their General Agriculture program. Read the methodology here.

 If you're looking for the very best training available in General Agriculture you simply can't do better than Illinois State University.
 Graduates of the Agriculture program make around $37,709 in the first five years of working, and $69,463 after their first five years of working.
 This school is among the largest schools in Illinois.

-This school is a great choice for fine & studio arts students.
-Graduates go on to earn incomes that are higher than average.
 You might want to invest in an ACT preparation class before you take the exam since the typical ACT score is 24.
+Sports fans will like cheering on the university's top-ranked men's football team as they perform at home and on the road.
 In what areas is Illinois State University doing the best?
 Check out all the school's rankings.

 It's difficult to beat Western Illinois University if you want to study General Agriculture.
 Agriculture graduates from Western Illinois University earn a boost of approximately 2.8% over the average earnings of Agriculture majors.
 Students who get pleasure from a more slow-paced life will enjoy the school's position in the not so big town of Macomb, Illinois.

-Western Illinois University offers several online degree options, with liberal arts being the most popular.
 Excellent education delivered to student veterans earns Western Illinois University top marks.
+Freshman students are not required to live on-campus at Western Illinois University.
 For more info, check out the college scorecard.

 Southern Illinois University Carbondale is a great option for students pursuing a General Agriculture degree.
 Positioned in Carbondale, Illinois, this university is a good choice for learners who thrive in a city atmosphere.

 Due to a minimal net price and its excellent educational programs, Southern Illinois University Carbondale is a great bargain, earning a position of #10 in Illinois.
-The most well liked online degree offered to undergraduates at this school is medical admin.
+Worried that you won't be able to afford Southern Illinois University Carbondale?
+Don’t let that prevent you from applying because 76.0% of students get financial help.
 Check out every one of Southern Illinois University Carbondale's rankings to find out more.

 It's difficult to beat Purdue University - Main Campus if you wish to pursue General Agriculture as a major.
 After graduation, Agriculture students typically earn around $38,932 in their early careers.
 Based in West Lafayette, Indiana, this university is best suited for students who prosper in a city atmosphere.